Marwes/combine/README.md

 ### Why does my errors contain inscrutable positions?

 Since `combine` aims to crate parsers with little to no overhead, streams over `&str` and `&[T]` do not carry any extra position information, but instead, they only rely on comparing the pointer of the buffer to check which `Stream` is further ahead than another `Stream`.
-To retrieve a better position, either call `translate_position` on the `PointerOffset` which represents the position or wrap your stream with `State`.
+To retrieve a better position, either call `translate_position` on the `PointerOffset` which represents the position or wrap your stream with `position::Stream`.

 ### How does it compare to nom?